khilang/khi/reference.md

 A tuple is a parameterization of a data structure.

-Tuples can be used to specify a data structure consisting of an arbitrary number of components.
+Tuples can be used to specify a data structure consisting of an arbitrary number of elements.
 It is recommended to only use tuples for obvious/well documented cases.
 Complex structures should use a dictionary.

-Tuples with 1 component are automatically unwrapped.
+Tuples with 1 element are automatically unwrapped.
 Thus, `<>:a` will always be unwrapped to `a`.
 (Unless `a` is a tuple, in which case the tuples become nested).

 <details>